yegor256/blog/_drafts/_client.md

   [utility classes]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}),
   which are well known for being
   [anti-OOP]({% pst 2014/sep/2014-09-10-anti-patterns-in-oop %}).
-The issues we have with utility classes are almost the same to what we have with "client" classes.
+The issues we have with utility classes are almost the same as those we have with "client" classes.

   * **Extendability issues**.
-  Needless to say that it's almost impossible to [decorate]({% pst 2015/feb/2015-02-26-composable-decorators %}) a client object when it has 160+ methods, and it keeps growing.
+  Needless to say, it's almost impossible to [decorate]({% pst 2015/feb/2015-02-26-composable-decorators %}) a client object when it has 160+ methods and keeps on growing.
 The only possible way to add new functionality to it is by creating new methods.
 Eventually we get a monster class that can't be re-used anyhow without modification.